 Risk Hierarchy

-Monitor and review control measures

-The risk assessment process will allow identification of risk events and the control measures required.
-This will allow the subsequent generation of documents and procedures that formalize the method of control and the process by which the control measures are managed.

 Terminology

 Some Key Terms

 Hazard is the potential for harm, or adverse effect on anyone’s health at or near a workplace.
 Hazards vary greatly depending on the scope of activities, but in the context of AtoN may include: noisy machinery, sea state, chemicals, electricity and working at heights.